-- 1. An overview of the CEDAR community's science - 2.
-A record of current and past CSSC members - 3.
-The CEDAR governing documents - 4.
-Diversity, Equity, and Inclusion resources - 5.
-CEDAR Workshop records including recordings of past presentations, and archives of uploaded poster and presentation files - 6.
-Upcoming CEDAR Workshop links - 7.
-Links to CEDAR science resources - 8.
-Links to CEDAR student resources - 9.
-Information about and records of CEDAR awards
+- 1. An overview of the CEDAR community's science

+- 2. A record of current and past CSSC members

+- 3. The CEDAR governing documents

+- 4. MATRIX related community resources

+- 5. CEDAR Workshop records including recordings of past presentations, and archives of uploaded poster and presentation files

+- 6. Upcoming CEDAR Workshop links

+- 7. Links to CEDAR science resources

+- 8. Links to CEDAR student resources

+- 9. Information about and records of CEDAR awards